kennywong524/indeng142a-flight-route-optimization/README.md

 To reproduce this project:

+1. **Important!** Download the kaggle dataset & make sure the file name is `Airline_Delay_Cause.csv` before uploading it to notebook 1.
-1. **Download all `.csv` files** from this repo and upload them into your environment (e.g., Colab or Jupyter).
+2. **Download all `.csv` files** from this repo and upload them into your environment (e.g., Colab or Jupyter).
-2. Follow the notebooks in this order:
+3. Follow the notebooks in this order:

 ---